 The kidneys are two reddish-brown organs, shaped like beans, located above the waist on each side of the spine.
 The renal pelvis is the inner, curved part of the kidney where urine collects.
 The kidneys filter blood and produce urine to remove waste products from the body.
 Urine collects in the renal pelvis and then moves down the ureters to the bladder, where it is stored.
 The kidneys also assist in controlling blood pressure and regulating red blood cell production.

-Each year in New York State over 2,200 men and about 1,300 women are diagnosed with cancer of the kidney and renal pelvis.
+Each year in New York State about 2,300 men and about 1,300 women are diagnosed with cancer of the kidney and renal pelvis.
 About 450 men and 250 women die from this disease each year in New York State.

 Who gets kidney cancer?

 Kidney cancer is more common among older people and occurs more often among men than women and among Whites than Blacks.
 The risk of getting kidney cancer increases with age, most often occurring in people over the age of 50.
 However, kidney cancer does occur among children.
 About 40 children are diagnosed with kidney cancer each year in New York State, most with Wilm's tumor, the most common kidney cancer in children.

 What factors increase risk for developing kidney cancer?